 Before answering any questions or signing any documents, ask to speak with your lawyer.
 This is your legal right under the U.S. Constitution.
 Having a Johnson County, MO criminal defense attorney from Combs Waterkotte involved early means:

-- Our team can start gathering and preserving key evidence immediately in Johnson County, MO
+- Our legal team can start building your defense and securing evidence right away in Johnson County, MO

-Step 4: Avoid Discussing Your Johnson County, MO Case with Anyone
+Step 4: Keep Details of Your Johnson County, MO Case Private

 - Work directly with bail bondsmen to secure your release fast